 If you're a Fly-In Fly-Out (FIFO) worker, there are plenty of special tax rules and deductions that you need to be aware of.
 Here's a summary of the key points.

-You may be eligible for a 'zone tax offset' if you live or work in a remote or isolated area of Australia (but not an offshore oil or gas rig) for at least half the tax year.
+You may be eligible for a 'zone tax offset' if you live in a remote or isolated area of Australia (but not an offshore oil or gas rig) for at least half the tax year.
 These offsets are designed to compensate individuals as a result of the isolation, uncongenial climate and high living costs associated with living in remote locations.

 Since 1 July 2015, fly-in fly-out workers and drive-in drive-out workers are excluded from the zone tax offset where their normal residence is not within a zone.

 To be eligible for the zone tax offset, a taxpayer must reside in a specified remote area for more than 183 days in an income year.

 Those FIFO workers whose normal residence is in one zone but who work in a different zone will retain the zone tax offset entitlement associated with their normal place of residence.
 Find your zone.